xaliphostes/dataframe/README.md

         - Eigen vectors
         - Eigen values
         - ...
-    - **operations** provides some examples of what is possible to do with `Serie` (see also the [dataframe in TypeScript](https://github.com/youwol/dataframe)).
-It also provides some examples of functions to create `Serie`s from geometry, for geophysics and so on...
+    - **operations** provides some examples of what is possible to do with `Serie` in term of linear algebra, statistics etc... (see also the [dataframe in TypeScript](https://github.com/youwol/dataframe)).
+It also provides some examples of functions to create `Serie`s from geometry, geophysics and so on...

 # Compilation
 Create a `build` directory, **go inside** and type